Recruitment in Tunisia

 - selection of reliable candidates with an international business mindset and a good cultural fit

 - not limited to preselecting candidates, we also offer you a consultancy service by working with you as your own local HR business partner

 - selecting candidates that are willing to establish long term co-operation with our clients

 Job Description: Once our clients’ business goals are assessed, FMC Group drafts a job description and reworks on the profile selection criteria based on local understanding.

-Advertisement: FMC Group prepares a job advertisement and publishes it on online job sites or on professional social networks.
+Advertisement: We prepare a job advertisement and publish it on online job portals or on professional social networks.

 Database Search: FMC Group checks whether there are suitable candidates in the database and contacts them to check their interest in the position.